doseme/front-end-assessment/README.md

 ### Get Started

-1. Create your fork of this repository
+1. Fork or clone this repository

 2. Install dependencies